 Born on July 13, 1942 in Chicago, Ford grew up the son of an advertising executive and homemaker in nearby Park Ridge.
 He was a quiet, isolated child, picked on by classmates who liked to routinely push him down a steep embankment at school.
 After surviving Main East High School, where he was president of the Social Science Club and a sportscaster for WMTH, Ford studied philosophy and English at Ripon College in Wisconsin.
 While looking to boost his sagging grade point average, Ford stumbled upon a drama class, but was surprised to learn that he was required to perform in a play.
 He went on to appear in several productions, including "The Skin of Our Teeth" and "The Fantasticks."
 Unable to maintain passable grades, however, Ford flunked out of Ripon with only a month left to graduate.
-But he finally had his sights set on the path to becoming an actor.
-He did local summer stock, performing in productions of "Night of the Iguana" and "Damn Yankees," then moved to the West Coast in the early-1960s, where he took part in his last play, "John Brown's Body," at the Laguna Playhouse.
+But he had his sights set on the path to becoming an actor.
+He did local summer stock, performing in productions of "Night of the Iguana" and "Damn Yankees," then moved to the West Coast in the early 1960s, where he took part in his last play, "John Brown's Body," at the Laguna Playhouse.

-During the production, Ford was dissatisfied with Han telling Leia he "loved her, too" before he was put into carbonite hibernation, feeling that the response was out of character.
-Director Irvin Kershner agreed and allowed Ford to improvise a take, in which he responded to Leia's "I love you" with "I know."
-Though initially infuriated with the change, Lucas used the take in the finished product, allowing for one of the series' few truly emotionally connective moments - and one of Ford's first invaluable off-the-cuff contributions to his projects which would resound with viewers.
+Thanks to the international sensation "Star Wars" became during the summer of 1977, Ford had finally reached stardom after a decade and a half of labor.
+But it would take several more films before he could open a film on his name alone.
+Meanwhile, he starred in "Force 10 from Navarone" (1978), the unheralded sequel to the blockbuster hit, "The Guns of Navarone" (1961).
+After a one-scene role as a colonel (whom he named Col. Lucas in honor of his director-friend) who helps brief Captain Willard (Martin Sheen) in "Apocalypse Now" (1979), Ford starred as an American bomber pilot who has an affair with a married British nurse (Lesley-Anne Down) during World War II in "Hanover Street" (1979).
+After a brief appearance in "More American Graffiti" (1979) and a starring role in the comedy-Western "The Frisco Kid" (1979), Ford returned to play Han Solo in "The Empire Strikes Back" (1980), widely considered to be the best of the original trilogy.
 Unlike the first "Star Wars," the sequel was expected to dominate the box office, which it did to the tune of over $200 million.
 Meanwhile, Ford was firmly in command of his international stardom, though it came as part of an ensemble cast, along with Hamill and Fisher.
 But that problem was alleviated with his next film, "Raiders of the Lost Ark," one of the most successful and beloved films of all time; as well as a nod and wink to 1930s action serials beloved by producer Lucas and director Steven Spielberg as young boys.
 Ford played Indiana Jones, a hard-scrabble, but all-too-human archeologist who hunts for the fabled Arc of the Covenant with the help of his old flame, Marion (Karen Allen), and old friend, Sallah (John Rhys Davies).
 Once again, Ford was not the first pick to play Indiana Jones.
 Lucas wanted Tom Selleck, but could not get the television star because of his contractual agreement with "Magnum P.I."
 (CBS, 1980-88).
 Eventually, Lucas caved, despite not wanting to have a Martin Scorsese/Robert De Niro-type relationship with Ford.

 "Raiders of the Lost Ark" was a grueling shoot - Ford suffered a torn knee ligament when an airplane wheel ran over him during the famous airstrip fistfight.
 But instead of submitting himself to local doctors, Ford wrapped his knee in ice and soldiered on.
 Meanwhile, Ford and everyone else on the crew got sick from the local Tunisian cuisine.
 Though ravaged with dysentery, Ford continued shooting, which actually served to the film's advantage.
 In an elaborate fight scene in an outdoor market, Ford was scheduled to battle a swordsman, but was unable to continue.
 So instead, he suggested to director Spielberg that he simply draw his gun and shoot him.
 Another of Ford's brilliant ideas, the scene was kept and turned into one of the most memorable (and hilarious) onscreen moments in the film.
 Upon its release, "Raiders" was an enormous financial and critical success, becoming the highest-grossing film of the year, while it earned eight Academy Award nominations, including one for Best Picture.
 Single-handedly bringing back fedora hat sales for men, Ford was propelled to superstar status and had easily created his most indelible character since Han Solo.